 - capacity for logical deduction and abstract thinking

 - demonstrated success in research

-The major subject then writes a statement regarding your admission to the board of the Hanken PhD Programme.
-The board of the Hanken PhD Programme evaluates your application based on the information you have given, and based on the statement by the major subject.
-The board of the PhD Programme gives a statement regarding your application.
+The major subject then writes a statement regarding your admission to the admissions committee.
+The committee evaluates your application based on the information you have given, and based on the statement by the major subject.
+The admissions committee gives a statement regarding your application.
 A decision based on the statement is then presented to the Rector.

 The Rector will make the final decision concerning admission.

 The admission results will be released on average 6-7 weeks from the application deadline.
-The applicants will be notified immediately via e-mail and letter.
+The applicants will be notified via e-mail.

 If you have a family or spouse, they can apply for a residence permit at the Finnish Immigration services.
 For more information about this check the following webpage In order for your family to get a residence permit you need to show that you have the means to support them

 You reach the Hanken Admission Services best via e-mail: email@example.com

 Our Phone Service is open Mondays 10:00-12:00 and Thursdays 12:00-14:00 (GMT +2): +358 40 35 21 388